 Keep Your Eye on the Weather

 Badlands is known for its temperature and weather extremes in all seasons.
 Weather conditions may change abruptly.
 Before exploring, check the local weather forecast at the Ben Reifel Visitor Center and dress in layers.
 Keep in mind that lightning can strike well in advance of a storm.
 Seek shelter and avoid trees, high places, and dry washes that fill quickly with water.
 Primarily composed of clay, badlands buttes are very slippery when wet.

 Select Closed-toed Shoes or Boots

 Cell phones will not work in most areas of the park, so do not rely on them if you become lost or disoriented.
-Use good judgment and be prepared in advance by bringing and knowing how to use a topographic map and a compass or GPS unit, especially while exploring the park's remote backcountry.
-Bring along a first aid kit, plenty of water, food, and a flashlight.
-Make sure you leave notice of your travel plans with family members, a friend, or a ranger at the Ben Reifel Visitor Center.
-Permits are not required for overnight stays in the backcountry.
-However, backcountry registers are available at the Conata Picnic Area, Sage Creek Basin Overlook, and Sage Creek Campground.
+Use good judgment and be prepared by knowing how to use topographic maps, compasses, and GPS units -- especially while exploring the park's remote backcountry.